MarcFinns/AtmoScan/README.md

 Instructable can be found [HERE](https://www.instructables.com/id/AtmoScan/).
 See it in action in this [VIDEO](https://www.youtube.com/watch?v=iyFuKU8ZcuA).

-FOR THOSE WHO MIGHT BE INTERESTED, I HAVE AVAILABLE:

-- 2 LASER CUT ENCLOSURES

-- 1 FULLY ASSEMBLED BOARD INCLUDING ALL CONNECTORS (WITH 2.0 MODS, TESTED)

 **What's new** - Atmoscan is evolving:

 * Some small hardware changes improved the original design, including the ability to **turn off itself from software**, remediating one of the biggest drawbacks of the design - how to handle low battery.